In the footsteps of Martyrs…

 Invoking the intercession of America’s saints and martyrs, we desire that Catholic Faith restore the likeness of God by grace — to its preeminent place — in every dimension of our lives: our hearts, families, workplaces, schools, parishes, neighborhoods, monasteries, cities, dioceses, the American nations.

 The pilgrimage is an exercise of penance and prayer, of contradiction and restoration, having both a personal and social character.
-Modeled on the annual Pentecost Pilgrimage to Notre-Dame de Chartres, France, we embrace the traditional doctrine & practice of Holy Church, with all its demands.
+Modeled on the annual Pentecost Pilgrimage to Notre-Dame de Chartres, France, we embrace the traditional doctrine & practice of Holy Church, with all her demands.

 A special intention of the pilgrimage is restoration of the Catholic family, civil society and the specifically Roman liturgical tradition.
 We hope thereby to show our attachment to the Church’s tradition – East & West – and the riches it contains, not with the intention of reverting to some by-gone era, but rather of drawing benefits from the ancient sources and putting them to work – as a return to God of talents (gifts) received – in the world today.